netdata/netdata/collectors/ebpf.plugin/README.md

 #### Synchronization

 This chart shows the number of calls to `vfs_fsync`.
-This function is responsible for calling `fsync(2)` or `fdatasync(2)` in a file.
-You can see more details on in the Synchronization section.
+This function is responsible for calling `fsync(2)` or `fdatasync(2)` on a file.
+You can see more details in the Synchronization section.

 #### Open